designium/rails7base/README.md

 The current stack uses standard gems and libraries.
 For example, I'm using Bootstrap 5 for CSS templates.
 I tried using Tailwind - it's excellent, but it would require more time to customize.
 The advantage of Bootstrap 5 is that there are many examples and themes that I can build on top.

+To accelerate development, I use HAML, Simple_form and SCSS.

 For the login system, I'm using Devise with Rollify and CanCanCan.
 Very standard implementation.

 For social login, it's more complicated.
 Again, I'm using omniauth, but I had to customize it, and you will see it in the relevant sections in the code.